The lions of Lelant

 Samuel John Norman REED was born around 1891.
 He was Private 266897 in the 1st/1st Bucks Battalion of the Oxford and Buckinghamshire Light Infantry and died on 29 March 1917, aged twenty six.
 His grave is VI.D.26 at Heilly Station Cemetery, Mericourt L'Abbe, France (CWGC).
 He is commemorated on the grave of his parents in the western cemetery at Lelant, on the war memorial in Hayle, and at St Elwyn's church in Hayle and the church's Sunday school.

-Frederick William ROWE was born in Lelant and resident at Ludgvan (Soldiers died in the Great War).
+Frederick William ROWE was born in Lelant parish and resident at Ludgvan (Soldiers died in the Great War).

-I think but am not sure that he was Sapper 150705 of the Inland Water Transport, Royal Engineers who died on 11 July 1917 in Mesopotamia and was buried Basra war cemetery, Iraq, grave IV.J.15 (CWGC).
+He was Sapper 150705 of the Inland Water Transport, Royal Engineers who died on 11 July 1917 in Mesopotamia and was buried Basra war cemetery, Iraq, grave IV.J.15 (CWGC).

-There are four other soldiers of interest.
+There are other soldiers of interest.